BinaryAnalysisPlatform/bap-mode/README.md

-# bap-mode: an Emacs major mode for BAP's intermediate representation
+# bap-mode: an Emacs major mode for BAP's IR

 ## What is bap-mode?